web3/web3.js/docs/web3-module.rst

 Methods
 =======

-The Web3.js library does have implemented most of the provided JSON-RPC method nodes do provide.
+The Web3.js library does have implemented most of the provided JSON-RPC methods a Ethereum node does provide.
 If you're interested to know which methods you could extend from then please check out the folders in the code base.

 Source: `Web3.js method classes <https://github.com/ethereum/web3.js/tree/1.0/packages/web3-core-method/src/methods>`_